moha-tangx/mocrypt/readme.md

 `creating a jsonwebtoken`

-creates a jsonwebtoken with an id, payload and an expiry date.
+generates a jsonwebtoken from the payload passed.
-A private key is needed for signing the payload
+A private key is needed for signing the payload. there is an optional expiry date field in the options object param

 ```js
 import { createToken } from "mocrypt";